bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/BugList.md

 - Fixed issue when trying to fetch data from server.
 Network call not being initiated
 * Added .resume() to network call when fetching message thread

+- Fixed and issue when decoding JSON involving message threads
+* When JSON is being decoded, the identifier is missing from the thread
+* Made the object being decoded into a dictionary
+* Wrapped the decoder into an Array
+* Extracted the value from the array to get just the message thread

+- Fixed issue when tapping "Cancel"
+*

 ## Known Issues:
 - Can't create message thread